-Shoshoni did not make the minimum expenditures under the option agreement prior to December 31, 2015, and therefore failed to earn a 60% interest in the property.
-The Company did not make additional expenditures on the New ZPG Claims prior to April 7, 2016 and does not plan to exercise its option to acquire the New ZPG Claims.
+Shoshoni did not make the minimum expenditures under the option agreement prior to December 31, 2015, and failed to earn a 60% interest.
+The Company did not make additional expenditures on the New ZPG Claims prior to April 7, 2016 and does not plan to exercise its option.